ccammack/cannon/README.md

   * ~/.config/cannon/cannon.yaml

 The default configuration also relies on [muPDF](https://community.chocolatey.org/packages?q=mupdf) and [ffmpeg](https://community.chocolatey.org/packages?q=ffmpeg) for file conversion, so install them too.
+On Ubuntu, the required muPDF package is mupdf-tools.

+	$ sudo apt install mupdf-tools

 By default, MIME detection is accomplished on Linux using the built-in *file* command and on Windows using the version of *file* that ships with *git* for Windows.